The digital world is awash in free phone apps — software to help you sleep better, hail a ride or tell English ivy from poison ivy.

 Download from known, trusted sources

-About the safety of phone apps with respect to data theft: The risk that you will download from Apple or Google an app that permits the theft of your identity or access to your bank accounts or some other kind of nefarious hacking is quite low, says Randy Pargman, vice president of counterintelligence and threat hunting at Binary Defense in Stow, Ohio.
+About the safety of phone apps with respect to data theft: The risk that you will download from Apple or Google an app that permits the theft of your identity or access to your bank accounts or some other kind of nefarious hacking is quite low, said Randy Pargman, former vice president of counterintelligence and threat hunting at Binary Defense in Stow, Ohio, and now Seattle-area based director of theft detection at Proofpoint cybersecurity.